domysh/BoolExpression/README.md

 ***

-Remember to use my library TerminalMenu.py for the User Interface
+Remember to use my library [TerminalMenu.py](https://raw.githubusercontent.com/DomySh/TerminalMenu/master/TerminalMenu.py) for the User Interface, download it and save it in the cloned repository

 ***